AntoniBLopez/1rst-readmi-repo/README.md

-## Hi there 👋 My name is Toni, i'm a software development hobbyist
+## Hi there 👋 My name is Toni and i'm a software development

 **Welcome to my Hitgub profile**
 ```